siravich-khongrod/siravich-khongrod.github.io/static/resume-retrieval.md

 <a href='https://resume-retrieval.herokuapp.com'>**Live Application**</a>
 Note that our dataset has mostly resumes of electrical engineers.
 Example keywords would be <a href='https://resume-retrieval.herokuapp.com/?q=electrical+engineering'>electrical engineering</a>, <a href='https://resume-retrieval.herokuapp.com/?q=assemble+programming'>assembly programming</a>

+The successful end product is a Minimal Viable Product that demonstrates this idea using public data.

 The project is done between a group of three students at DePaul.
 We have very clear roles as follows:
 * Folk (myself) - Application architecture and deployment on various platforms.
-* Ivy - Literature analysis and review.
+* <a href="https://www.linkedin.com/in/ivyli678/">Ivy</a> - Literature analysis and review.
 Automated testing and evaluation.
-* Ray - Data modelling and retrieval algorithms
+* <a href="https://www.linkedin.com/in/ray-hu/">Ray</a> - Data modelling and retrieval algorithms

 I also would like to mention that working as a team, in terms of collaborating on programming, was not easy.
 We shared codes using github in order to migrate the changes to the web application without crashing the system.